virgo-project/virgo/Teams/Communications/website/src/_stories/monsters.md

 I was in Monterosso in 2011 when a flood broke the lives of 13 people and wiped out everything.

-[**Cinque Terre: Flooding in 2011**
+![**Cinque Terre: Flooding in 2011**
 *October 25, 2011 — this date will remain in the history of the Cinque Terre forever.
-That day, one of the most…*www.incinqueterre.com](https://www.incinqueterre.com/en/disaster-25-10-2011)
+That day, one of the most…*www.incinqueterre.com](https://www.incinqueterre.com/photo/disaster_monterosso4_b1.jpg)

 I lived in the Cinque Terre when, every summer, more and more fires plagued the rolling hills surrounding the coast.